 And there’s a secondary benefit of doing it this way: distinguishing yourself from your competitors.
-Most therapist websites are either too generic and vague, with no sense of the person behind the practice, or too reliant on the kind of urgency-based sales tactics that actually scare away potential clients.
+Most therapist websites are either too generic and vague (nothing to offer a sense of the person behind the practice) or too reliant on the kind of urgency-based sales tactics that actually scare away potential therapy clients.

-Unfortunately, as you may have already discovered in your search for a content writer, the same problem applies to most of the freelancers or writing agencies out there.
-Either they’re unwilling to tailor content to your ideal client, or they are unable to understand that your therapy practice has specialized needs when it comes to content creation.
+Unfortunately, as you may have already discovered in your search for a content writer, the same problem applies to most of the freelancers or writing agencies out there!
+Either they’re unwilling to tailor your website text to your ideal client, or they are unable to understand that a therapy practice has specialized needs when it comes to content creation.

 You offer a unique set of skills and training, with your values and personality deeply influencing how you work with clients.

-You want a website that radiates your authentic therapeutic self like a beacon, so that the ideal clients you're seeking are the ones who contact you.
+Your website can radiate your authentic therapeutic self like a beacon, so that the ideal clients you're seeking are the ones who contact you.

 Maybe it's time to stop struggling with website content on your own.

 As a writer for hire, I offer a collaborative content creation process.
-Unlike many “create your therapist website” package agencies, my ghostwriting and editing processes are highly customized to your needs, not mine.
+Unlike many “create your therapist website” package agencies, my ghostwriting and editing processes are highly customized to your needs.

 My approach to freelance writing is high-touch and relationship-based, and you'll always know exactly what to expect.

 I'm Tracy Hart, a freelance writer and editor based in Greensboro, North Carolina.
-For the past 10 years, I have provided ghostwriting, editing, and proofreading services for business professionals and therapists in private practice in the United States, Canada, and the UK.
+For more than 10 years I’ve been providing ghostwriting and editing services for business professionals and therapists in private practice.
 Because I'm a counselor myself, I specialize in working with therapists and counselors to craft website content that conveys their unique therapeutic voice.